 2. Plan Engaging Content

 As for the actual recruiting content, it should be authentic, engaging and inspiring.
-Utilize photography that looks unposed and original — pair it with copy that is succinct and captivating.
+Utilize photography that looks unposed and original (check out our tips for shooting) — and pair it with copy that is succinct and captivating.
 Think behind the scenes and lifestyle shots vs. stock or overly staged photography.
 In addition to static posts, video is a huge attention grabber and a creative way to tell your company’s story through employee interviews or a brief synopsis of the company mission.

 As far as copy goes, your posts should convey the gist of the job opportunity quickly and in a way that makes clicking through to apply a no-brainer.
 Followers will not read an entire paragraph.
 If they’re interested in the job, they can click through to read the full description.